zcstarr/zipa/README.md

 ```
 ### Pretrained models
 The huggingface page contains the last 10 checkpoints.
 The inference code will average across 10 checkpoints to make inference.
+After you download checkpoints to your local folder, you can use the inference code. `--exp-dir` should point to your local checkpoint folders.
+`--iter` should be the last iteration as specified in the checkpoint names. `--avg 10` implies that the last 10 checkpoints will be averaged.
+Please don't change this argument, as we have only provided the last 10 checkpoints.

 | Model               | Params | Tokens | Checkpoints |
 |---------------------|--------|--------|-------------|